What is zinc, and what is it used for?

 Is zinc an effective cold remedy?

-Researchers have studied the use of zinc as a cold remedy and as a way to treat the cold virus.
+- Researchers have studied the use of zinc as a cold remedy and as a way to treat the cold virus.
 Still, the data from years of scientific studies is mixed.

-In some studies, researchers found that zinc lozenges or nasal sprays decreased the duration of colds.
+- In some studies, researchers found that zinc lozenges or nasal sprays decreased the duration of colds.
 In other studies, they found no differences in cold symptoms between those who took zinc and those who took a placebo or sugar pill.

 - For every study showing a positive benefit with zinc, there's another study showing no benefit at all.
 In fact, it's believed that if there is any benefit in taking zinc or zinc lozenges, it is very minor.

 Is zinc a safe cold remedy?

-The effectiveness of zinc as a cold remedy relies on frequent dosing during the illness, which means zinc lozenges must be taken every two to four hours.
+- The effectiveness of zinc as a cold remedy relies on frequent dosing during the illness, which means zinc lozenges must be taken every two to four hours.
 Short-term use of zinc — less than 5 days — has not lead to serious side effects but can cause mouth irritation and stomach upset.
 However, experts recommend that zinc should not be taken for more than 5 days.
 Long-term use of zinc — for more than 6 weeks — can lead to copper deficiency.

-Zinc nasal sprays are known to cause a loss of the sense of smell in animals, and there have been several reports of people losing their sense of smell from zinc nasal sprays.
+- Zinc nasal sprays are known to cause a loss of the sense of smell in animals, and there have been several reports of people losing their sense of smell from zinc nasal sprays.
 Due to this risk of a loss of smell, many experts recommend that you avoid zinc nasal sprays completely.

-Zinc supplements are not recommended for children as they are even more sensitive to zinc and develop side effects at much lower zinc levels.
+- Zinc supplements are not recommended for children as they are even more sensitive to zinc and develop side effects at much lower zinc levels.

-Yes, zinc is necessary for optimal health and is safe to take when ingested through food sources such as seafood and eggs.
-But supplementing with higher doses of zinc, particularly long term, can be toxic.
+- Yes, zinc is necessary for optimal health and is safe to take when ingested through food sources such as seafood and eggs.
+But supplementing with higher doses of zinc, particularly long-term, can be toxic.